Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Graph Partitioning

 \section{Graph Partitioning}

-In HPC computations one wants to minimize the communication between processors and insure that the work performed on each processor is balanced.
-This problem of minimizing communication and load balancing is identical to the problem of partitioning the graph corresponding to the sparsity pattern of matrix $A$~\cite{kumar1994introduction}, which, in our problem, is equivalent to partitioning the mesh of the DFN.
+Large DFNs with $\mathcal{O}(10^4)$ fractures, can have meshes with $\mathcal{O}(10^6)$ nodes even using variable resolution methods~\citep{makedonska2018discrete}.
+Simulating flow and transport on these networks requires solving a sparse linear system for pressure $Ax=b$ by either direct solvers or iterative methods.
+In computations using multiple processors, one wants to minimize the communication between processors and evenly balance the work performed on each processor.
+This problem of minimizing communication and load balancing is identical to the problem of partitioning the graph corresponding to the sparsity pattern of matrix $A$~\citep{kumar1994introduction}, which in our problem, is equivalent to partitioning the mesh of the DFN.
 Thus, for a computer with $k$ processors, we seek a partition of the graph based on the DFN mesh into $k$ parts of equal size where the edges between those parts is minimized.